 With four-fifths of Americans living in cities or suburbs, access to green space isn’t a given.
 Luckily, there is a wildlife refuge within an hour’s drive of most major cities.
 That’s 101 urban refuges.
 Many partner with community groups to bring nature to schools and streets, opening new worlds to local residents.

-John Heinz National Wildlife Refuge at Tinicum helps residents convert empty lots to pollinator gardens.
-Many refuges, including Santa Ana National Wildlife Refuge in Texas and Desert National Wildlife Refuge in Nevada, help neighboring schools create these gardens.
-Scores of refuges host regular events to introduce kids and adults to fishing and birding.
+John Heinz National Wildlife Refuge at Tinicum has helped residents convert empty lots to pollinator gardens.
+Many refuges, including Santa Ana National Wildlife Refuge in Texas and Desert National Wildlife Refuge in Nevada, have helped neighboring schools create these gardens.
+Scores of refuges host regular events most years to introduce kids and adults to fishing and birding.

 Refuges in Texas, Colorado, Washington and California have built bridges and trails connecting nearby cities with green space.
 Valle de Oro National Wildlife Refuge, near Albuquerque, New Mexico, encourages residents of an industrial neighborhood to help turn the former dairy farm into a lush green space that serves them.
 Video: “Not Your Typical Refuge”

 National wildlife refuges enrich learning for tens of thousands of students across the country.

 In Philadelphia, staff from John Heinz National Wildlife Refuge at Tinicum teach wildlife biology to fourth-graders at two schools, complemented by refuge field trips.
 One encouraging result: higher science test scores.